Alaska Seaplanes provides service up to 3 times daily in summer and 2 times daily in winter. Charter service, weather permitting is also available.

 Besides fishing, the waters of Tenakee Springs are also great for spotting Humpback and Orca whales.
 The whales can often be seen from the road or a balcony, making Tenakee Springs a hidden gem for the whale watching world.

-marker Tenakee Springspin Departure locations
+Tenakee Springs Departure locations

 Values